tyedem/Health-App-Analytics/README.md

 # **Act**

 Overall, there are opportunities to increase user engagement.
 Over 4/5 of the time users are sedentary and only 1/5 of the time are they active.
 There are also opportunities to reduce friction with the lesser-used features in sleep, heartrate and weight monitoring.
-The slide below details my proposed recommendations.
+Plus there are opportunities to gamify the app to further enhance the level of play and fun the users can experience in using the health app.
+The slide below details my proposed recommendations for technical and marketing strategy recommendations.

 ![recommendations](Images/recommendations.png)